- Our people

 Glenn Thompson is a Member Director appointed by ACTU Super Shareholding Pty Ltd to the AustralianSuper Board on 31 January 2020.
 Glenn was elected to the position of Assistant National Secretary of the Australian Manufacturing Workers Union (AMWU) in 2003, having previously held the role of Industrial Officer.
-Current directorships include The New Daily, National Entitlement Security Trust (NEST), Australian Construction Industry Redundancy Trust (ACIRT) and UCOVER.
-Glenn was previously a Director of Coal Long Service Leave (Coal LSL), and the Construction Industry and Property Services Industry Skills Council (CPSISC).
-Glenn was previously a Director of CBUS where he chaired a number of committees including Marketing and Services; People, Culture and Remuneration; and was a member of the Risk and Audit committee.
-Glenn is a qualified fitter and turner and has been advocating for workers both domestically and abroad for over 30 years.
-Glenn holds an RG 146 certificate with AIST, and has completed a Foundations of Directorship Program and a Risk Analysis, Investigation & Oversight Course with the Australian Institute of Company Directors.
+Current directorships include the National Entitlement Security Trust (NEST), Australian Construction Industry Redundancy Trust (ACIRT) and UCOVER.
+Glenn was previously a Director of CBUS where he chaired a number of committees including Marketing & Services; People, Culture & Remuneration; and was a member of the Risk & Audit committee.
+Further previous directorships include The New Daily, the Coal Long Service Leave (Coal LSL), and the Construction Industry & Property Services Industry Skills Council (CPSISC).
+He is a qualified fitter and turner and has been advocating for workers both domestically and abroad for over 30 years.
+Glenn holds an RG 146 certificate with AIST and has completed the Foundations of Directorship Program and the Risk Analysis, Investigation & Oversight Course with the Australian Institute of Company Directors.

 Daniel Walton is a Member Director appointed by ACTU Super Shareholding Pty Ltd on 15 December 2016.
 Daniel was elected to the position of National Secretary of the Australian Workers’ Union (AWU) in November 2016, having previously held the positions of Assistant National Secretary and National Vice President.
 The AWU is Australia’s oldest blue-collar trade union representing over 70,000 working men and women and their families.
 Daniel was elected ACTU Vice President in 2019 and is a director of ACTU Super Shareholding.
-Other directorships include Chifley Services Pty Ltd, the Migration Council of Australia, and is Chair of the NSW Renewable Energy Sector Board.
+Other directorships include Chifley Services Pty Ltd, the Social Policy Group, and is Chair of the NSW Renewable Energy Sector Board.

 Heather Ridout was appointed by the Ai Group as an Alternate Director for John Dixon and as a member of the Investment Committee on 26 September 2019.
 Prior to this Heather has been a Director of the AustralianSuper Board since July 2007 and Chair from April 2013 to September 2019.
 Heather is a company director with a long history as a leading figure in the public policy debate in Australia.
 She is a Director of Sims Limited and ASX Ltd and a member of the Australian Chamber Orchestra Board.
 Heather has been a delegate to the B20, the key business advisory body to the international economic forum which includes business leaders from all G20 economies.
 Her previous appointments include: board member of the Reserve Bank of Australia, member of the Henry Tax Review panel, board member of Infrastructure Australia, Australian Workforce and Productivity Agency, member of the National Workplace Relations Consultative Committee, and the Prime Minister’s Taskforce on Manufacturing.
 In 2014 Heather was made an Officer in the general division of the Order of Australia.
 She holds a Bachelor of Economics (honours) from the University of Sydney and has been awarded an honorary Doctor of Business from Macquarie University and the University of Ballarat.

 George Stamas was appointed by the Ai Group as Alternate Director for Innes Willox on 1 January 2020 and has been a Member of the Member & Employer Services Committee since 2012.
+Mr Stamas was appointed as a Member (AM) of the Order of Australia (General Division) within the Australia honours system on 26 January 2022.
 He has over 40 years’ experience in corporate governance, corporate social responsibility, financial management, and large-scale business development and expansion.
 He has held senior corporate roles with Mayne Nickless, Electrolux & Tempo services.
-He is a current Director and former National President of the Building Service Contractors Association of Australia (BSCAA), Director of Facility Management Association of Australia, a Fellow of the Australian Institute of Management, and Member of the Australian Institute of Company Directors.
-Since 1987 George has held the position of Managing Director at GJK Facility Services and Director of GJK Indigenous Solutions.
+He is a current Director and former National President of the Building Service Contractors Association of Australia (BSCAA), Vice Chair of Facility Management Association of Australia, a Fellow of the Australian Institute of Management, and Member of the Australian Institute of Company Directors.
+Since 1987 Mr Stamas has held the position of Managing Director at GJK Facility Services and Director of GJK Indigenous Solutions.
 He is also a member of numerous community and charitable organisations.
-George holds a Diploma of Marketing from the Australian Institute of Management.
+Mr Stamas holds a Diploma of Marketing from the Australian Institute of Management.

 Pippa Downes is a Member of the Investment Committee appointed by ACTU Super Shareholding Pty Ltd and the Ai Group on 12 February 2021.
 Pippa brings to the Committee more than 25 years’ executive and non-executive experience in leading global financial services organisations including Goldman Sachs, Deutsche Bank, Morgan Stanley and UBS.
-Pippa is currently a non-executive director of Zip Co Limited, Ingenia Communities, Australian Technology Innovators and ALE Property Group.
-Pippa also serves as a Commissioner of Sport Australia.
-Previous directorships include Windlab, Sydney Olympic Park Authority, ASX Clearing and Settlement Corporation, the Pinnacle Foundation, Swimming Australia and the Swimming Australia Foundation.
+Pippa is currently a director of Australian Technology Innovators (ATI Global Ltd) and Ingenia Communities.
+Previous directorships include ALE Property Group, Zip Co Limited, Windlab, Sydney Olympic Park Authority, ASX Clearing and Settlement Corporation, the Pinnacle Foundation, Swimming Australia and the Swimming Australia Foundation.
+Pippa also formerly served as a Commissioner of Sport Australia.
 Pippa holds a Master of Applied Finance from Macquarie University, a Bachelor of Science (Business Administration, Finance and Accounting) from the University of California and is a Graduate Member of the Australian Institute of Company Directors.